Lawrence Babbio Jr.: Attorney General Matter

-On September 17, 2009 Attorney General Anne Milgram announced charges against Lawrence Babbio and Stevens Institute of Technology president Harold J. Raveché.
+On September 17, 2009, New Jersey Attorney General Anne Milgram announced charges against Babbio and Stevens Institute of Technology president Harold J. Raveché.
 According to the state's 16-count lawsuit, Stevens' leaders kept several trustees in the dark about the school's financial condition.
 Raveché and his administration allegedly spent the school's money at greater rates than the board approved, scavenging restricted assets, excessive loans and gifts to the school earmarked for other purposes.
 Milgram also sought reforms to the school's governance and accounting.

 The lawsuit alleged that Raveché and Babbio misrepresented the finances of the school and caused the endowment to fall by $42 million from $157 million in 2000 to $115 million in 2009.
 The lawsuit detailed that Raveché received below-market loans from the school, at least some of which were forgiven by Stevens.
 The complaint also raises questions about Raveché's salary which had been greater than that of the president of Massachusetts Institute of Technology, a much larger, better known school.

 The school disputed the allegations, brought a preemptive lawsuit against the State of New Jersey, and contended that the state attorney general had overstepped her legal authority.
-Stevens also sought unsuccessfully to keep the Attorney General's lawsuit confidential.
+Stevens also sought unsuccessfully to keep the attorney general's lawsuit confidential.